jhpyle/docassemble/_docs/documents.md

 You can also limit the file formats available.

-{% include side-by-side.html demo="allow-emailing-true" %}
+{% include side-by-side.html demo="valid-formats" %}

 In this example, the user will not have the option of seeing an HTML preview and will only be able to download the PDF file.